PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Ion Mobility Mass Spec Dashboard

-[to edit this]
-You can use the [editor on GitHub](https://github.com/PNNL-CompBio/ion-mob-ms/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-The Ion Mobility Mass Spec Dashboard is designed to allow scientists to process their own Ion Mobility-Mass Spectrometry raw data without requiring a third-party computer scientist or bioinformatician.
-This dashboard joins four sequential command line tools into a single user-friendly application.
-These tools are nessesary for performing quality control data processing, file type conversion (from proprietary to an open-source format), detect unique features, and calculate collision-Cross section values required for identifying and differentiating small molecules.
+The Ion Mobility Mass Spec Dashboard is designed to allow scientists to generate results from raw Ion Mobility-Mass Spectrometry data without requiring assistance from an engineer or bioinformatician.
+This dashboard links four sequential command line tools into a single user-friendly application.
+This application communicates with Docker Desktop to dynamically spin up docker containers and manage a filesystem.
+Each tool has been dockerized and together perform the floowing steps: quality control data processing, file type conversion (from proprietary to an open-source format), detection of unique features, and calculation of collision-cross section (CCS).

 ## Ion Mobility Spectrometry-Mass Spectrometry (IMS-MS) Background

-Mass Spectrometry (MS) is used to differentiate and identify molecules by comparing intensities and mass-to-charge-ratio (m/z).
-This is very important in clinical research and drug development, however, this method stuggles in accuracy with identifying small molecules, particularly isomers or enantiomers.
+Mass Spectrometry (MS) is used to identify and differentiate unknown molecules by comparing intensities and mass-to-charge-ratio (m/z).
+This is important in clinical research and drug development, however, this method stuggles with identifying small molecules, isomers, or enantiomers.
 To increase the accuracy of molecular identification, MS can be paired with Ion Mobility Spectrometry (IMS).
 IMS generates an additional descriptive variable called collision cross section (CCS) which can further differentiate between these molecules.

-Ion mobility spectrometry works by... tomorrow

-single vs stepped vs slim

-  drift time

-  ion mob
+This application analyzes three methods of ion mobility spectrometry: single field drift tube ion mobility spectrometry (single field DTIMS), stepped field drift tude ion mobility spectrometry (stepped field DTIMS), and structures for lossless ion manipulations (SLIM).

+**Drift Tube Ion Mobility Spectrometry**

+DTIMS seperates ions by collision cross section.
+This works accelerating ions through a straight tube filled with an inert buffer gas, as the ions pass through the tube, they bump into buffer gas molecules and are slowed down.
+Drift (retention) time is used as a predictor of CCS as ions with a greater CCS collide with and are slowed by buffer molecules, the inverse is true with small molecules.
+Single field DTIMS uses a single electrical field to accelerate ions through the tube.
+This differs from stepped field DTIMS which uses an alternating electrical curent to propel ions though the tube.
+Length of drift tube increases resolution and as such, both methods of DTIMS are limited by instrument space.

+**Structures for Lossless Ion Manipulations**

+SLIM uses the same principal as single field DTIMS without the limitation of drift tube length.
+This technology allows the ions to be pushed around corners without colliding with path walls; this allows for significantly longer paths resulting in much greater resolution of ion CCS values.

 ## How to install